Ben-Kerman/anki-jrp/doc/template-setup.md

 ## Vertical Writing

 Vertical writing (縦書き) is fully supported.
-Simply add the `jr-vertical` class to an element and all generated elements below it will use vertical styling.
+Simply add the class `jrp-vertical` to an element and all generated elements below it will use vertical styling.
 The class doesn't enable vertical writing mode by itself, but you can change that by adding this to your note type's style sheet:

 ```css
 .jrp-vertical {